1. Watercolor Paints

 First, a note on low quality brands of paint.
 There are plenty of low quality brands of watercolor.
 Watercolor can be made very cheaply and for the lower quality brands, the price reflects this.
 You’ll see the price that you pay reflected in the quality of your painting as well.
 Using low quality paints will just lead to frustration, so my suggestion is stay away from the cheaper brands.

-Watercolor is produced in three main forms: Tube, Cake (or Pan), and Gouache (almost always in tube form).
+Watercolor is produced in two main forms: Tube or Cake (or Pan).
 All watercolor consists of pigment (color), a material such as gum arabic (binder), and water (solvent).
 Other materials are added to extend the paint.

-Gouache – Many people consider gouache to be its own form of paint.
+Many people consider gouache to be its own form of paint.
 Gouache is really an opaque form of watercolor.
 It’s capable of producing results similar to opaque paints like acrylics or oils.
 It can also be thinned to mimic watercolor.
-Most artists choose to create paintings exclusively with gouache, but it can also be used in conjunction with watercolor to strengthen highlights or intensify colors.
+Some artists create paintings exclusively with gouache, but it can also be used in conjunction with watercolor to strengthen highlights or intensify colors.

 I recommend starting out with Winsor & Newton’s Cotman Watercolors for tube paints.
 The colors are strong and intense but won’t break the bank.

-For cake watercolors, I love my Winsor & Newton Cotman watercolor field box set .
+For cake watercolors, I love my Winsor & Newton artist watercolor field box set .
 It’s a little pricer, but the pans last quite a while.

 Softer bristles are generally preferred by most artists.
-Sable and goat hair brushes are very soft.
+Sable and goat hair brushes are very soft and both are popular options.
 Sable bristles have a bit more “spring” than goat hair, providing the artist with a bit more control.

 Soft nylon brushes are preferred by many artists for the excellent spring and control of the stroke.
 I actually prefer to use nylon brushes for most applications.